Monday, November 9, 2015

 This ode to firewood that favours ash was in a display at the 2015 Farmington Fair.

-The display at the Farmington Fair also highlighted the plight of the ash tree in North American.
-A deadly plague caused by that trouble-causing, illegal alien known as the emerald ash borer.
+The display at the Farmington Fair also highlighted the plight of the ash tree in North America.
+A deadly plague introduced by that trouble-causing, illegal alien known as the emerald ash borer.

-Ash trees are dying off, much like the way native chestnut trees first and then followed by elm trees more than a century earlier.
+Ash trees are dying off, much like the way native chestnut trees first, and followed by elm trees more than a century earlier.

 Will the common ash tree be able to survive?